timothymcmackin/tezos-hackathon-jump-start/README.md

 - **Create organizations**: You can set up digital autonomous organizations (DAOs) to manage online groups, allow voting on issues and proposals, and share and distribute resources.

-## What are tokens and NFTs?

-The main cryptocurrency of Tezos is a type of token called _tez_, which is sometimes referred to as ꜩ or as XTZ.
-Tezos users use tez to pay transaction fees and as a method of payment and exchange.

-Tezos also lets you create your own tokens, including:

-- Fungible tokens, which are interchangeable and accounts can own any amount of, like tez
-- Non-fungible tokens (NFTs), which are unique digital assets that can represent ownership of something specific
-- Stablecoins, which are tied to the price of fiat currencies such as USD and EUR
-- Wrapped tokens, which represent tokens from another blockchain or another standard

-For more information and tutorials, see [Tokens](https://docs.tezos.com/architecture/tokens).

 ## Diagram

 The following diagram shows the major components of Tezos: